brokenrockstudios/GameplayMessageRouter/README.md

-# GameplayMessageProcessor
+# GameplayMessageSystem
-A community plugin version of GameplayMessageProcessor from the Epic's Lyra Sample project
+A community plugin version of GameplayMessage Processor from the Epic's Lyra Sample project